 If you do a lot of manual work, make sure you fully understand and use correct lifting procedures to avoid injury.
 Overexertion injuries do not happen straight away - they creep on you slowly - so be aware of the risks before an injury occurs.

 Whether it’s a book from a shelf in an office or metal shards in a workshop - being struck by an object big or small is a very real possibility when you are in the workplace.

 If you are working in an environment where there are dangerous objects or objects at a height, always wear personal protective gear.
 This may include a hard hat or safety glasses, depending on the nature of the work.

-No matter where you work you should pay attention to where you place objects.
+No matter where you work, in the office, at home, or on a construction site you should pay attention to where you place objects.
 In an office, for example, never store a small box on top of a large box above head height as someone could pull out the lower box and be injured by the small box that they couldn’t see.